-- Screenshots can be uploaded to Weblate to better show translators where the string is used, see Visual context for strings.
+- Screenshots can be uploaded to Weblate to better inform translators of where and how the string is used, see Visual context for strings.

-- Displays messages which are located nearby in translation file.
-These usually are also used in similar context and you might want to check them to keep translation consistent.
+- Displays neighbouring messages from the translation file.
+These are usually also used in a similar context and prove useful in keeping the translation consistent.

-- In case message appears in multiple places (eg. multiple components), this tab shows all of them and for inconsistent translations (see Inconsistent) you can choose which one to use.
+- In case a message appears in multiple places (e.g. multiple components), this tab shows all of them if they are found to be inconsistent (see Inconsistent).
+You can choose which one to use.

-- Displays words from project glossary which are used in current message.
+- Displays terms from the project glossary used in the current message.

 - Recent edits

 - List of people whom have changed this message recently using Weblate.